dspicher/bitcoin-blockparser/README.md

 Commands:
-  unspentcsvdump  Dumps the unspent outputs to CSV file csvdump         Dumps the whole blockchain into CSV files simplestats     Shows various Blockchain stats balances        Dumps all addresses with non-zero balance to CSV file opreturn        Shows embedded OP_RETURN data that is representable as UTF8
+  unspentcsvdump  Dumps the unspent outputs to CSV file simplestats     Shows various Blockchain stats balances        Dumps all addresses with non-zero balance to CSV file opreturn        Shows embedded OP_RETURN data that is representable as UTF8